 When you're ready to apply, make sure your teacher has already registered on our website.
-Once your teacher has registered, select the 'Register' link at the top of the page and enter your information.
+Once your teacher has registered, select the 'Create Account' link at the top of the page and enter your information.

 - You will need an email address to register.

 - You will need to select to select a category (e.g. chemistry, math) for your project.
 To see a list of the categories for this year's fair, select 'Fair Information' from the 'Fair' link at the top of the page.
 Categories is a tab on the page that opens.

 - You will be asked whether you would like to be eligible for ISEF-related prizes.
 To learn more about ISEF and eligibility, select 'ISEF Forms' from the 'Fair' link at the top of the page.
 If you have not started the ISEF process by the time you are registering for the fair, it is likely too late to do so, but that doesn't mean you aren't elegible for lots of other great prizes!

 - You will need to have a title and abstract for your project.
 The abstract can include text and standard keybord symbols and should be 250 words or less.

 - If are part of a group project, each student in the group needs to register.
 There is an option for a group project, and once one student has registered the project, the other students will have the option to add themselves to that project using the project's identification number.

 - Once you have completed registration, your parent will receive a media release form via email.
 Please make sure that they complete this form so that Norwich, the Vermont STEM Fair, and potentially News Channel 5(!) can display photos and videos taken at the fair.